opentext-idol/idol-rich-media-tutorials/tutorials/showcase/image-classification/PART_I.md

     ![config-classifier](./figs/config-classifier.png)

-    > For full details on this and other available options for *Image Classification*, please read the [reference guide](https://www.microfocus.com/documentation/idol/IDOL_24_2/MediaServer_24.2_Documentation/Help/index.html#Configuration/Analysis/ImageClass/_ImageClassification.htm).
+    > NOTE: For full details on this and other available options for *Image Classification*, please read the [reference guide](https://www.microfocus.com/documentation/idol/IDOL_24_2/MediaServer_24.2_Documentation/Help/index.html#Configuration/Analysis/ImageClass/_ImageClassification.htm).

 1. Let's output the results to disk.
 Add the "XML"-type output engine to do that: